tyler-bartunek/ShoeBot/README.md

 - and more

 are being migrated to the [project wiki](https://www.github.com/tyler-bartunek/ShoeBot/wiki) for ease of access and navigation purposes.
-There's a lot that goes into this system, and it is only fitting that worthy documentaion would be quite extensive, requiring a wiki to track it all.
+There's a lot that goes into this system, and it is only fitting that worthy documentation would be quite extensive, requiring a wiki to track it all.

 ## Module Descriptions
+Here are a few of the modules under development at present for the ShoeBot.
+Once these modules are fully fleshed out, a homebrew guide will be produced.

 1. Wheels: This module consists of DC motors and mecanum wheels, represents minimal functional example.
-2. Shoeshine: Offers quadrupedal motion through use of servomotors
+2. Shoeshine: Offers quadrupedal motion through use of servomotors (Pending Initial Design)
 3. HexaBox: Requires six mounts, offers six-legged locomotion through use of servomotors.
+(Pending Initial Design)

 ## Hardware